Adolf Hitler said that the only way that the Nazi party could have been stopped was if it were destroyed in its infancy.

 In January 2017, white nationalist Richard Spencer was punched in the face, igniting a debate about when it is acceptable to punch someone who espouses beliefs widely regarded as reprehensible (generally taking the form of the question, “Is it ever acceptable to punch a Nazi?”).
 In the ensuing discussion, the following popular quote, often attributed to Adolf Hitler, reappeared and recirculated:

-Daniel Guérin documented this quote in his 1939 book Fascism and Big Business.
-However, Guérin may have paraphrased Hitler’s actual words as the quote was presented alongside another utterance from a National Socialist leader, Joseph Goebbels, and not with the full text of the speech itself:
+Daniel Guérin documented this quote in his 1939 book Fascism and Big Business, citing a speech Hitler delivered at the Nuremberg Congress on 3 September 1933.
+However, Guérin may have paraphrased Hitler’s actual words, as the quote was presented alongside another utterance from a National Socialist leader, Joseph Goebbels, and not with the full text of the speech itself:

 If in the beginning, when the Hitler bands were still weak, the workers’ parties had answered them blow for blow, there is no doubt their development would have been hampered.
 On this point we have the testimony of the National Socialist leaders themselves.